2/19/2025

 Lawson Winder

 Yeah, thank you very much, operator.
 Good morning, Peter and team.
-I wanted to ask about the couple of minorities interest process and get an idea from you of what kind of interest you're seeing.
-So is it corporate, strategic more, is it potentially financial investors, sovereign wealth funds, or is it more of the traditional type of partners that we've seen with offtakers?
-And then in terms of early indication, what would the numbers look like?
+I wanted to ask about the couple of minority interest process and get an idea from you of what kind of interest you're seeing.
+So is it corporate strategics more?
+Is it potentially financial investors, sovereign wealth funds, or is it more of the traditional type of partners that we've seen with, with, with off takers?
+And then, um, in terms of early indication, what do the numbers look like?
 And then finally, so you started the process, what is the expected timing and completion of the sale process?
-Thank you.

 speaker